 No vertical split of interviewees: This is an important problem.
 Upper levels must be covered by and involved in the determination and execution of BC and LB plans.
 They also need to be recipients of the plans.
 This brings out the importance of the adoption decision being made at mine manager level and for the appointment by the manager of a Mine Adoption Team Manager of adequate standing and quality.
 It is covered in the handbook example LPAG, but there is scope to bring this out more clearly.It is also something that should be emphasised by the MOSH Adoption Team during COPA meetings.
 Not sure this is what the learning is, probably more likely it points to a reluctance to interview more senior people, depending on the position of the interviewer.
 It points to the reality that every level probably require a different calibre of interviewer.

 Copy and paste responses and same answers from different people: This again points to the need for the appointment and training of quality persons as Mine Adoption Team Manager and Behaviour Plans Overseer and the use of trained interviewers.
 Indirectly, it also points to some of the content that should be included in the BC plan for Deciders, and to the need to bring out the importance of these appointments at the leading Practice Adoption Workshop, as well as the first COPA when senior mine persons are expected to be present.
 The point is already made quite strongly in the LPAG but it is worth investigating how the point could be more effectively brought out.
-The issue is mines takes shortcuts probably because tthey do not see the value derived from the activity or its lower down in their priority lists.
+The issue is mines takes shortcuts probably because they do not see the value derived from the activity or its lower down in their priority lists.

 Supplied generic LB & BC: It is not clear what this means since all potential adoption mines are supposed to be supplied with generic LB and BC plans for customisation purposes, using a direct enquiry process based on the relatively simple 10 point questionnaire.
 If the full direct enquiry protocol was used at adoption mines, then this can be expected to lead to difficulties in analysis and interpretation of the responses.
 I do not understand this.